MarionC749/GEOG5302M-Mini-Project/Final_Report.md

+Submitted as part of coursework for GEOG5302M: Data Science for Practical Applications
 # **Data Science Mini Project**

 ## Investigating Environmental Drivers of Wildfire Intensity in the UK: Spatial Patterns and Influencing Factors